-The background section of the TOR should include a broad description of the project(s) in the context of its contribution to achieving the goals of the government entity.
 The auditor should understand the "purpose for which the funds are intended" in the context of project objectives as well as in terms of the specific budget for the project.
 It should include a general description of the roles of UNDP, the government entity, and the implementing partner with respect to the management and oversight of the project.

-This section should indicate that the TOR is directed to the audit of UNDP financial statements, which are referred to as Combined Delivery Reports (CDR).
+This TOR is directed to the audit of UNDP financial statements, which are referred to as Combined Delivery Reports (CDR).